Light Novel: The Devil is a Part-Timer! aka: Hataraku Maousama

 Girly Run: Emi pulls it off during the opening credits sequence.

 Grey and Gray Morality: Emi and her closest allies are genuinely heroic while Maou's greatest moral failing is his inability to lead his forces properly, causing them to go out of control against civilian targets.
 There are very few genuinely bad people in the cast.
+Even the church can be argued to be just trying to keep order in Ente Isla.

 Both Emi and Suzuno in episode 8 after they both realize that they're both from Ente Isla.
 Their heated debate gets the attention of some passersby.